 A comprehensive example of inheritance relationships is the Linnean Hierarchy in Biology (a small portion is shown below).
 This hierarchy relates all biological species in existence to one another.
 Starting from the bottom of the hierarchy, we identify a human as a homo, which is a hominidae, which is a primate, which is a mammal, which is a chordata, which is an animal.
-Similarly a dog is a canis, which is a canidae, which is a carnivora, which is a mammal, which is a chordata, which is a nammal, which is a chordata, which is a nammal.
+Similarily a dog is a canis, which is a canidae, which is a carnivora, which is a mammal, which is a chordata, which is an animal.